scottyeager/info_foundation/README.md

 Here is where you'll find all info on anything related to:

 - ThreeFold
-- The ThreeFold Grid
-- The ThreeFold Token
+- The ThreeFold Grid & Token
 - 3Bot
 - ThreeFold Technology
 - And more